Revenue Cycle Optimization Guide: Strategies, KPIs & Tools for Peak Financial Performance

 By identifying errors, maximizing reimbursement, optimizing workflows, and staying compliant, providers can increase the number of claims paid on time and in full.

-With denials hitting 13.9 percent level, only a denials prevention program can help providers recover more net revenue.
+With denials hitting 15% or higher, only a denials prevention program can help providers recover more net revenue.

-Staff - When each rejected claim can cost $25 to $40 in staff time to resubmit, you must determine first whether the claim was submitted correctly or with errors or missing documentation.
+Staff - When each rejected claim costs $25 per claim for practices and $181 per claim for hospitals to resubmit, you must first determine whether the claim was submitted correctly or with errors or missing documentation.
 Always appeal denied claims that were submitted correctly.

 To improve your organization’s denial rate, urge your office manager to get you a weekly report on denied claims and the reasons behind the denials.